JeandersonSantos/svg-animation/README.md

 # svg-animation
-Target repository and svg animations with javascript
+Target repository and svg animations with CSS e JS